maryamdehaini/website-repository/README.md

     }

 ## JSON Creator
-To create JSON object to upload your website repository, click [here](https://aws-workshop-project.s3.us-east-2.amazonaws.com/jsonCreator.html)
+To create JSON object to upload your workshop to the repository, click [here](https://aws-workshop-project.s3.us-east-2.amazonaws.com/jsonCreator.html)

 | Object   | Description|
 |----------|--------------------------------------------------------------------|